 Wedding Dress Cleaning & Preservation

 Not sure what to do with your wedding gown?
-The best thing to do is to have it cleaned and preserved.
+The best thing to do is to have your wedding dress cleaned and preserved.
 This way you can store it easily, donate it or sell it.
-I work exclusively with a Certified Wedding Gown SpecialistTM who will process your bridal gown in the Specialist’s own facility located in Connecticut.
+I work exclusively with a Certified Wedding Gown SpecialistTM who will process your bridal gown in the specialist’s own facility located in Connecticut.

 If you can’t come to the shop, but still want to get it cleaned, no problem!
 I can have a box and label sent to you directly.
 Just click below to sign up either way.